PaddlePaddle/docs/doc/fluid/advanced_usage/paddle_slim/paddle_slim_en.md

 ## Brief Experiment Results

-Some experiment results of the PaddleSlim model compression tool library are listed in this section.
+Some experiment results of the PaddleSlim model compression toolset are listed in this section.
 To download more experiment data and pre-training moels, please refer to [Specific Experiment Results and ModelZoo](https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/model_zoo.md)

 ### Quantification Training